 Perhaps true happiness is something different from this clinging and pushing away.
 Perhaps true happiness is an internal thing.
 If we have unconditional happiness in our hearts, can outside circumstances ever disturb that happiness?
 Problems will surely come along, but like water off a duck’s back, problems will be only problems and nothing that disturbs our inner happiness.

 On the other hand, if instead of happiness we harbor anger and discontent in our hearts, then regardless of how good outside circumstances are, the anger, and the conflict, will never stop.

-So, can we develop an internal happiness that won’t be corrupted by bad things that happen to us in an uncertain world?
-A question, I would think, that is very important, because happiness is what we all pursue in one way or another, yet seldom find for long.
+So, can we develop internal happiness that won’t be corrupted by bad things that happen to us in an uncertain world?
+A question, I would think, that is critical because happiness is what we all pursue in one way or another, yet seldom find for long.